 Finally, policymakers need to find a socially responsible and fiscally sustainable balance among competing priorities:

-- 8. Harmonious growth: Let there be harmonious proportions between the resources devoted to investments that directly promote rapid growth and those spent on operating and developing the social service sector. - 9.
-Sustainable financing: The government budget must be continually capable of financing fulfillment of the government's obligations.
+8. Harmonious growth: Let there be harmonious proportions between the resources devoted to investments that directly promote rapid growth and those spent on operating and developing the social service sector.